hamzabikic/SmartHomeBoxByHamza/README.md

 - Temperature/Humidity: Display the current temperature and humidity in the space.
 - Light: Enable manual control of the 3W LED light or set automatic activation within a specified time period.
 - Profile: Allow users to change personal information and passwords.

+Responsiveness: The application is responsible for managing all devices, ensuring seamless control and monitoring."
 <h3>Other Functionalities</h3>

 - Alarm activation history and space temperature and humidity history.